triblondon/ada.is/app/_posts/2015-04-29-animation-perf-follow-up.md

 author: Ada Rose Edwards
 ---

-I and someone else from social media tried implementing an accordion with the techniques discussed in my [previous post](/blog/2015/04/26/animation-perf/).
+I and someone from slack tried implementing an accordion with the techniques discussed in my [previous post](/blog/2015/04/26/animation-perf/).

 This did not work as expected it had a kind of bouncy effect.
 This seems to be especially noticable in this case because the change of height is very large.